Rick Kirkham: Involvement in Tiger King

 On June 2, 2020, Discovery ID channel released a one-hour show called "The Truth Behind Joe Exotic: The Rick Kirkham Story", where he discussed his life, two marriages and move to Norway.
 Kirkham also appeared in the June 2020 documentary Surviving Joe Exotic.

 Personal life

 In the 1990s, Kirkham married Tammie, with whom he has two children.
 She divorced Kirkham in 2001 following his drug abuse, and later filed a lawsuit against the producers of TV Junkie.

 In 2018, Kirkham married Kristin Rosøy.
-The couple live in Bodø, a municipality in Norway.
+The couple live in Bodø Municipality in Norway.
 Kirkham works as a freelance reporter for BODØ NU, and continues his job as a producer, director, and cinematographer, working at RealReels Productions and Consulting.